beshungh/Sales-Supply-Chain-Analysis/README.md

 ### Limitations

-  The dataset were not normalized,i had to manauelly normalize it to make my analysis accurate.
+-  The datasets were not normalized,i had to manauelly normalize it to make my analysis accurate.
+-  I had to remove all non-numeric characters from the sales,profit and discount columns because they woukd have affected my queries which will require me to clean and convert these columns before i would have gotten my results.
+-  The Python script i wrote had its own setbacks which required me to manually create each table,create relationships with each table and add constraints.